- Supports optimal cognitive performance

 Excessive alcohol use: several studies have shown that both L-carnitine and acetyl-L-carnitine affect hepatic alcohol degradation, but that the ester seems to delay alcohol oxidation for a longer period.
 Therefore, acetyl-L-carnitine could be of potential use in the therapy of cognitive disturbances in conditions related to excessive alcohol use.

-One capsule contains 500 mg acetyl-L-carnitine in pharmaceutical grade.
+One capsule contains 500 mg acetyl-L-carnitine.

 Other ingredients: maltodextrin, magnesium stearate, SiO2.